andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 4.12 Collection Reloading

-Once an Images object has been stored, it can later be retrieved from storage, reconstructing the Images object, and corresponding list of Image objects.
-An Images object is first instantiated, and then the `load()` method is called specifying the collection name and corresponding storage path.
+Once an `Images` object has been stored, it can later be retrieved from storage, reconstructing the `Images` object, and corresponding list of `Image` objects.
+An `Image`s object is first instantiated, and then the `load()` method is called specifying the collection name and corresponding storage path.
 The collection name and storage path are used to identify and locate the corresponding stored image data.

 ```python
 # Instantiate an Images object